Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Introduction and Motivation

 Another approach to the classification of VVMF was proposed by Bantay and Gannon \cite{Bantay:2005vk, Bantay:2007zz, Gannon:2013jua}.
 This approach is powerful and gives a uniform construction for any rank as long as the modular representation is known.
 However in the quasi-character approach we work with solutions of an MLDE, unlike the Bantay-Gannon basis.
 It is also worth noting that in this context the modular representation itself is one of the outputs from the MLDE \cite{Mathur:1988gt} (see also \cite{Das:2023qns}).
-The limitation so far is that quasi-characters have only been fully classified in the two-character case (a partial attempt for three characters was made in \cite{Mukhi:2020gnj}).
+The limitation so far is that quasi-characters have only been fully classified in the two-character case (a partial attempt for three characters was made in \cite{Mukhi:2020gnj}). }

-The construction of admissible characters can be thought of as the solution to a modular bootstrap problem.
-They satisfy the basic requirements that lead to a candidate partition function with modular invariance and having a plausible physical interpretation.
-It has become increasingly clear, however, that the space of actual CFT is far smaller than the space of admissible characters.
+We mention here that the classification of admissible VVMFs is a tractable problem for which it is conceivable that a complete set of rules exists at low rank.
+By contrast, even at low rank the classification of all RCFT is impossibly hard.
 This fact has long been known in rank-1 (meromorphic) CFTs \cite{Schellekens:1992db} and in recent years has been explicitly demonstrated for rank $>1$ as well \cite{Harvey:2018rdc, Chandra:2018pjq, Chandra:2018ezv, Das:2022uoe}.
-Thus, the existence of a CFT for a given set of admissible characters is a separate (but important) question.
-For progress, see \cite{Gaberdiel:2016zke, franc2020classification, Duan:2022ltz, Mukhi:2022bte, Das:2022uoe, Rayhaun:2023pgc, Moller:2024plb, Moller:2024xtt}.
-However this question will not be addressed in the present work.
+The existence of a CFT for a given set of admissible characters is a separate (but important) question, on which significant progress has been made \cite{Gaberdiel:2016zke, franc2020classification, Duan:2022ltz, Mukhi:2022bte, Das:2022uoe, Rayhaun:2023pgc, Moller:2024plb, Moller:2024xtt}, but it will not be addressed in the present work.